Image: Michelle Young/Supplied

 Tim Rogers: Oh, I can remember so much about it.
 It was such a big deal to us, playing with our heroes, but we also got billed that night as You And I. We must’ve sounded like Jackson Browne or an America-type acoustic duo to them [laughs].
 We were so nervous.
 We got to Crow’s Nest five hours before soundcheck and thought about what shirts we were gonna wear!
 What I mostly remember is that the Dons [Rogers’ nickname for the Hard-Ons] were just so cool to us, and so friendly.
 When I first saw them way back when, my brother and my best mate took me to the show and they were talking to Ray [Ahn, bassist] and Pete after the gig.
 On the whole drive home, I was just awestruck.
 “What did you talk about?
 Why were they talking to you?”
 They both just shrugged at me.
 “They’re cool!” they said to me.
 “They’re just really good people.”
 I was just flabbergasted that they’d speak to people like us, these fucking Baulkham Hills idiots. [laughs]

 PB: You Am I started not too long after we did really, but we didn’t get to play together all that often.
 You guys skyrocketed pretty quickly.
 I do remember a few gigs at the Lansdowne, and playing around the city a lot.
 The Lansdowne probably didn’t smell as bad back then as it does now. [laughs] But yeah, we definitely go back.
 There’s a lot of history between our two bands, so when people were like “What do you mean, Tim Rogers is joining the band?”
-I was like, “What do you mean ‘what do you mean?’”
+I was like, “What do you mean, ‘what do you mean?’”

 MF: When Keish De Silva left the band the first time back in 2001, Blackie took over on vocals.
-You’ve spent the last five years as a four-piece with Keish up front again, but when he left a second time, people seemed to think you were going to revert to being a trio again.
+You’ve spent the last five years as a four-piece with Keish up front, but when he left a second time, people seemed to think you were going to revert to being a trio again.
 What was the process behind deciding to bring in someone new entirely for the first time in a decade?

 PB: I don’t really know, except it didn’t feel right to go back as a three-piece.
 I just didn’t feel like doing it.
 I mean, I do lead vocals in Nunchukka [Superfly, Black’s other band with Ahn], and I obviously sing in my solo project as well.
 That said, I love just playing guitar by itself – not being the lead singer as well.
 It’s sort of too grubby to get into, but we were thinking about getting rid of Keish even a little bit earlier than when he left.